 - Park Güell

-While I've taken a more haphazard DIY approach, a Gaudí-specific tour would be an efficient way to see his major works in a single day.
+While I've taken a more haphazard DIY approach, a Gaudí-specific tour would be an efficient way to see his significant works in a single day.

 Explore the Gothic Quarter